MI-AFP/tutorials/tutorials/03_branching.md

 ## Modules and imports

-A Haskell program consists of a collection of modules (similar to other programming language).
-In the top level you can declare and define data types, function, typeclasses and their instances, pattern bindings and so on.
+A Haskell program consists of a collection of modules (similar to other programming languages).
+In the top level, you can declare and define data types, function, typeclasses and their instances, pattern bindings and so on.

 ### Module specification

-Every file forms a module, if there is no specification of module name, `Main` is used by default as we saw.
-Module name must start with capital letter and then it is alphanumeric string.
+Every file forms a module if there is no specification of the module name, `Main` is used by default as we saw.
+Module name must start with capital letter and then it is an alphanumeric string.
 Although there is no formal connection between filesystem and modules, if you use GHC (and we do) you should name your canonical module name should reflect FS.
-For example module `FPCourse.Lesson3.TestModule` would be places in file `FPCourse/Lesson3/TestModule.hs` with content:
+For example module `FPCourse.Lesson3.TestModule` would be placed in file `FPCourse/Lesson3/TestModule.hs` with content:

 ```haskell
 module FPCourse.Lesson3.TestModule (